crownstone/bluenet/docs/TRACKABLE_PARSER.md

 #### Remove filter result packet

 A [Result](#result-code) packet is returned on this command.
-If result is not SUCCESS, no change has been made to the filter or the mesh.
+ERR_SUCCESS: filter was found and deallocated.
+Progress was started.
+ERR_NOT_FOUND: filter wasn't found.
+Progress was started.

 *************************************************************************